 - Tiberian Sun: Firestorm, while adding little to the core gameplay, had a new internet mode that allowed players to join either the GDI or Nod in an attempt to conquer the world.

 - Red Alert 2: Yuri's Revenge added a third faction lead by the eponymous Soviet psychic, as well as adding new units to the existing factions (the Soviets in particular underwent significant changes, what with Yuri taking all their psychic tech with him).

-- Kane's Wrath, in addition to bringing the "multiple branches per faction" idea from Red Alert 2 to the Tiberium games, also told the story of what exactly Kane was up to both between Firestorm and Tiberium Wars, and between TW and Command And Conquer Tiberian Twilight.
+- Kane's Wrath, in addition to bringing the "multiple branches per faction" idea from Red Alert 2 to the Tiberium games, also told the story of what exactly Kane was up to both between Firestorm and Tiberium Wars, and between TW and Command & Conquer 4: Tiberian Twilight.